Are you shopping for new stainless steel cookware and wondering if Heritage Steel is worth buying?

 Handles

-The skillet features a polished, stainless steel stay-cool handle.
+The Titanium Series skillet features a polished, stainless steel stay-cool handle.
 The hollow handle, made up of five different parts, is ergonomically designed to fit comfortably in your hand.

 The long handle on the skillets and saucepans have rounded edges and a curved underside with a flat top.
 There is a hole on the end of the handle for hanging the cookware.